0.6 - master¶

 - Closed #147 - Added and refactored the relationship between authorities and their

-root certificates.
-Displays the certificates (and chains) next the the authority in question.
+- root certificates.
+Displays the certificates (and chains) next to the authority in question.

 - Closed #199 - Ensures that the dates submitted to Lemur during authority and

-- Closed #230 - Migrated authority dropdown to a ui-select based dropdown, this
+- Closed #230 - Migrated authority dropdown to an ui-select based dropdown, this

 - Closed #254 - Forces certificate names to be generally unique.
 If a certificate name